Share Your Thoughts

 Aquaculture farming raises fish in the same unnatural, enclosed conditions as the factory-farmed livestock, and produces enormous waste.
 They are also fed high quantities of antibiotics and have alarming levels of harmful chemicals.
 Also, it takes up to five pounds of smaller wild fish from the ocean to produce just one pound of fish meat from salmon or bass, two of the most common fish being raised on factory farms.

-Dr. Jyotsna Puri, who heads the International Fund for Agricultural Development, finds it arrogant to make life and death decisions on the basis of benefits for humans.
+Dr. Jyotsna Puri, Director, Environment, Climate, Nutrition, Gender, and Social Inclusion Division at the International Fund for Agricultural Development, finds it arrogant to make life and death decisions on the basis of benefits for humans.
 “This is ironic since humans have defined a completely new geologic period called the Anthropocene, defined mainly because of the disasters we have wreaked!
-THAT should have been a wake up moment for us.
+THAT should have been a wake-up moment for us.
 But it hasn’t been.
 The anthropocentric view of life will have to change.
 Every policy is subservient to the demands of Homo sapiens.
 We have to change the way we function if we want to stave off the next pandemic.”
 Dr. Puri argues that people change behavior when you set up the incentives and the infrastructure to make change possible.
 She recommends creating a common global standardized measure to know a corporate’s or government’s impact on the environment and on our climate.

 In an opinion piece in The Washington Post, Purdue University president Mitch Daniels offers a plea that we embrace GMOs in agriculture, saying that “avoiding GMOs isn’t just anti-science, it’s immoral.”
-In opposition, Charles Eisenstein, the author of Climate–A New Story, says that the ecological and health safety of GMOs has been questioned by research across the world that has busted these two assumptions: 1) That GMOs are indeed safe, and 2) that GMOs and industrial agriculture allow higher yields.
+The ecological and health safety of GMOs has been questioned by research across the world that has busted these two assumptions: 1) That GMOs are indeed safe, and 2) that GMOs and industrial agriculture allow higher yields.
 GMO Myths and Truths: A Citizen’s Guide to the Evidence on the Safety and Efficacy of Genetically Modified Crops and Foods has hundreds of citations of peer-reviewed articles that cannot be dismissed.
 Since the GMOs are proprietary, and since most university agronomy departments receive massive funding from agritech companies, when a study does document harm, it and its authors are subjected to career-ending attacks.
-Eisenstein says that to oppose GMOs, one must also question the impartiality and soundness of scientific institutions: universities, journals, and government agencies.

 In spite of trillions of dollars, millions of jobs, lives, and immeasurable hours of learning lost for school children, isn’t it staggering to know that no public health agency has declared that we will be in pandemic after pandemic so long as the world is so hungry for meat?
 Isn’t it criminal that the CDC, the USDA, our politicians, or public health officials never talk about closing the overcrowded and filthy factory farms?